ibmverse/verse-developer/_tutorials/tutorial_verse_developer.md

 In the previous section you learned how to add an Application containing one Extension to Verse by adding the new Application definition into the `applications` array in `applications.json`.
 In this section you learned how to add an additional Extension into this Application by adding the new Extension into the `extensions` array of the specific Application.

 The configuration differences between the new Mail Read Extension and the Mail Compose Extension previously added are slight.
 For example, in the Mail Read Extension the `path` property is set to `mail.read` rather than `mail.compose`.
 This indicates the action button should be located in the Mail Read View.

+For this Extension we are using the same SVG icon as the Mail Compose Extension.
+If you prefer to use a different icon just change the value for the `svg` key under `payload` within `extensions`.

 ---